eedelosreyes2/eedelosreyes2/README.md

 ### Hi there 👋 I'm Elijah

 <!-- A Full Stack Engineer who enjoys crafting web applications displaying intuitive, user-friendly, and functional interfaces with attention to detail. -->
 A detail-oriented Full Stack Engineer with 4+ years of experience in startups and large companies dedicated to delivering high-quality solutions aligned with business needs.
-Proficient in modern web technologies including Typescript, Next.js, Tailwind, and Prisma, I enjoy crafting fluid user experiences.
+Proficient in modern web technologies including Typescript, Next.js, Tailwind, and Prisma, I enjoy crafting fluid and robust user experiences.

 #### I am currently: